Identification of general insurance contracts for accounting purposes (RMG 112)

 Commonwealth entities are required to prepare their annual financial statements in accordance with the AAS and the Public Governance, Performance and Accountability (Financial Reporting) Rule 2015 (FRR).

-AASB 1023 details the accounting requirements for general insurance contracts (GICs).
-While there are various types of insurance contracts, for AASB 1023 purposes, a GIC is an insurance contract that is not a life insurance contract.
+AASB 1023 details the accounting requirements for general insurance contracts.
+While there are various types of insurance contracts, for AASB 1023 purposes, a general insurance contract is an insurance contract that is not a life insurance contract.

-This guide assists entities in identifying whether a GIC exists for AASB 1023 accounting purposes.
+This guide assists entities in identifying whether a general insurance contract exists for AASB 1023 accounting purposes.

 All Commonwealth entities within the General Government Sector (GGS) are required to participate in Comcover for general insurance risks, unless they have been exempted by the Minister for Finance.